appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 After you finished adding your new provider to Appwrite you should be able to see it in your Appwrite console.
 Navigate to 'Project > Users > Providers' and check your new provider's settings form.

-Add credentials and check both a successful and a failed login (where the user rejects integration on provider page).
+Add credentials and check both a successful and a failed login (where the user rejects integration on the provider page).

 You can test your OAuth2 provider by trying to login using the [OAuth2 method](https://appwrite.io/docs/client/account#createOAuth2Session) when integrating the Appwrite JS SDK in a demo app.